Strong Buy for AbbVie (ABBV) This Week | InvestorPlace

-The Strong Buy for AbbVie (ABBV) this week is based on the latest stock market rankings, and relative pricing of its shares.
-The Strong Buy recommendation for AbbVie Inc (NYSE:ABBV) is the conclusion of an analytical process that is proprietary which yielded results that were above average in 4 areas: an economic sector ranked above average in attractiveness, a ranking in the company's sector that is in the top decile, ranking in its industry group that is in the top decile, and a numerical calculation of risk/reward that is very attractive; and produced below average outcomes in 2 areas: an industry group rated below average in attractiveness, and an analytical score that is near average.
-The current Portfolio Grader recommendation on the shares has been in place for 4 months.
+At $118.94, AbbVie (ABBV) a Strong Buy based on the most recent SEC filings, and comparative pricing of its shares.
+The Strong Buy recommendation for AbbVie Inc (NYSE:ABBV) resulted from a proprietary process of evaluation which yielded outcomes that were above average in 4 areas: an economic sector rated above average in attractiveness, a ranking in its sector group that is in the top decile, ranking in its industry group that is in the top decile, and a numerical calculation of risk/reward that is very attractive; and produced below average conclusions in 2 areas: an industry group ranked below average in attractiveness, and an analytical score that is below average.
+This represents no change from the previous week and is the same ranking ABBV has had from Portfolio Grader for 4 months.

-With a $182.6 billion market value, ABBV ranks in the top quarter of its industry group, Pharmaceuticals: Major, and in the top decile of sector group, Health Technology, in market value.
-From the perspective of investment attractiveness, the stock's current Portfolio Grader score places it 3 among the 38 companies in this industry group, putting it in the top decile; in the top decile of the sector with a ranking of 55 among the 656 companies in the sector of its Health Technology sector, and number 367 in the nearly 5,000 company Portfolio Grader universe.
+ABBV is a $189.0 billion in market value member of the Pharmaceuticals: Major GICS industry group where the stock's current Portfolio Grader score places it 3 among the 39 companies in this industry group, positioning it among the leaders.
+ABBV is ranked in the top decile of the sector with a ranking of 57 among the 655 companies in the sector of its Health Technology sector and 406 in the Portfolio Grader company universe.

-ABBV has received well above-average scores in 2, and above-average scores in 1 of the 8 fundamental areas appraised by Portfolio Grader in the ranking of company stocks.
+AbbVie has attained above-average scores in 3 of the 8 fundamental areas analyzed by Portfolio Grader in the ranking of company stocks.

 ABBV's operational scores provide mixed results with a ranking for operating margin and earnings growth that are below average, while the score for sales growth is above average.
-Scores for visibility of earnings are mixed, with a ranking for earnings revisions that is much better than the industry average but rankings for earnings surprises and earnings momentum that worse than average.
-ABBV's score for return on equity is significantly better than its industry group average but its grade for cash flow is below-average.
+Scores for visibility of earnings are mixed, with a ranking for earnings surprises that is worse than average, a ranking for earnings momentum that is much worse than average, and a score for earnings revisions that is better than average.
+ABBV's score for return on equity is markedly better than its industry group average but its grade for cash flow is below-average.
 Based on these fundamental scores, AbbVie places in the third quartile of the industry group.

-Portfolio Grader quantitatively measures ABBV's shares using the Proprietary Quantitative Score.
-This metric looks at ABBV's shares from the viewpoint of risk/reward.
-This proprietary scoring methodology considers the relative value of the company's shares based on the recent $ 114.720 share price of the shares relative to its peers, the market and risk associated with its industry and sector groups.
+The Proprietary Quantitative Score is used by Portfolio Grader to view ABBV's shares from the angle of risk/reward.
+This proprietary scoring system weighs the relative value of the company's shares based on the recent $118.94 share price of the shares relative to its peers, the market and risk associated with its industry and sector groups.
 Based on this risk/reward calculation, ABBV currently scores well above-average in its industry group compared to its peers.

 The Proprietary Portfolio Grader stock ranking system assesses roughly 5,000 companies every week based on a number of fundamental and quantitative measures.
 Stocks are given a letter grade based on their results, with A being 'strong buy' and F being 'strong sell'.
 Explore the tool here.